chillerlan/php-bbcode/README.md

 ## Parser extension
 The parser features an extension which allows you to alter the bbcode during the parsing process, namely before and after the main parser unit runs.
-If you want to create your own parser extension, just implement `chillerlan\bbcode\ParserExtensionInterface` and you're done.
+If you want to create your own parser extension, just implement `chillerlan\bbcode\ParserExtensionInterface`, set it in the parser options and you're done.

 ## Create your own modules!
+### Base module
-In order to create your own modules, you'll first need an empty base module.
-The base module contains all basic settings and methods for each module.
-To do so, you'll need to extend `BaseModule` and implement `BaseModuleInterface` (both in `chillerlan\bbcode\Modules`).
+In order to create your own modules, you'll first need an empty base module which contains all basic settings and methods for each module.
+To do so, you'll need to extend `BaseModule` and implement `BaseModuleInterface` (both in `\chillerlan\bbcode\Modules`).
 There's really not much to do, the only and most important thing is to tell the parser which modules to use.
-Further, you need to specify a `sanitize()` method and maybe an EOL token.
+Further, you need to specify a `sanitize()` method and maybe an EOL token - the rest is up to you and may vary between output types.
 ```php
 namespace Example\MyModules;